-Sources of MSCs
+Sources of mesenchymal stem cells

-Isolation and culture of MSCs
+Isolation and culture of mesenchymal stem cells

 Despite relatively low numbers of MSCs in bone marrow aspirates, there is a keen interest in these cells as they can be easily isolated and expanded in culture through approximately 40 population doublings in 8 – 10 weeks.

-MSCs obtained from bone marrow, peripheral blood and synovial fluid are obtained using Ficoll density gradient method.
+Mesenchymal stem cells obtained from bone marrow, peripheral blood and synovial fluid are obtained using Ficoll density gradient method.
 MSCs obtained from other tissue sources, such as adipose, dental, endometrium, placenta, skin, and foreskin, and Wharton’s Jelly are obtained after digestion with collagenase.

-MSCs isolated from different sources are cultured in Dulbecco’s modified Eagle’s medium (DMEM), DMEM-F12, a-MEM (minimal essential medium), DMEM supplemented with low or high concentration of glucose and RPMI (Rosewell Park Memorial Institute medium).
+Mesenchymal stem cells isolated from different sources are cultured in Dulbecco’s modified Eagle’s medium (DMEM), DMEM-F12, a-MEM (minimal essential medium), DMEM supplemented with low or high concentration of glucose and RPMI (Rosewell Park Memorial Institute medium).
 The culture medium was supplemented with either 10% fetal bovine serum (FBS), new-born calf serum (NBCS) or fetal calf serum (FCS).

 Expression of cell surface markers

-The cells showing positive expression for CD63, D90 and CD105, and lack of expression of CD14, CD34, CD45 and HLA-DR are considered as MSCs.
-In addition to the above-mentioned markers, MSCs also express CD29, CD44, CD146 and CD140b, depending on the tissue of origin.
+The cells showing positive expression for CD63, D90, and CD105, and lack of expression of CD14, CD34, CD45, and HLA-DR are considered as MSCs.
+In addition to the above-mentioned markers, MSCs also express CD29, CD44, CD146, and CD140b, depending on the tissue of origin.

-It is a challenge to obtain adequate number of cells for clinical applications as they tend to lose their potency during sub-culturing and at higher passages.
+It is a challenge to obtain an adequate number of cells for clinical applications as they tend to lose their potency during sub-culturing and at higher passages.

-Immunomodulatory effects of MSCs
+Immunomodulatory effects of mesenchymal stem cells

-MSCs have been shown to suppress the excessive immune response of T and B cells, as well as dendritic cells, macrophages and natural killer (NK) cells by a mechanism that involves the combined effect of many immunosuppressive mediators.
+Mesenchymal stem cells have been shown to suppress the excessive immune response of T and B cells, as well as dendritic cells, macrophages and natural killer (NK) cells by a mechanism that involves the combined effect of many immunosuppressive mediators.
 Most of the mediators, such as nitric oxide (NO), indoleamine 2,3-dioxygenase (IDO), prostaglandin E2 (PGE2), tumor necrosis factor-inducible gene 6 protein (TSG6), CCL-2, and programmed death ligand 1 (PD-L1) are inducible by inflammatory stimuli.